 And that is how the very young Ross Noble, instead of spending his down time playing Double Dragon 2 on the C64, became a unicycling street juggler with the grander aim of joining a circus.
 Sadly, that career path was never to be, although to this day he will still get teary-eyed about human cannonballs.

 Everything changed after Ross went to see a stand-up comedy show.
 He was inspired, and at that moment decided to become a comedian himself.
 At first with props and juggling and visual gags, before he realised that he was spending increasing amounts of time just jabbering at the audience and making stuff up.
 Funny stuff.
 In fact, when it comes to embarking on epic, linguistic flights of fancy, he is very possibly Eddie Izzard's only rival.

-Throughout his career Ross has concentrated on playing live, relentlessly touring his own shows and as a result has built an army of fans throughout the world.
-His appearances regularly break box office records, and Noble has been the official 'best selling show' at both the Edinburgh and Melbourne International Comedy Festivals, on more than one occasion.
+Throughout his career, Ross Noble has concentrated on playing live, relentlessly touring his own shows and as a result has built an army of fans throughout the world.
+His appearances regularly break box office records.

 In February 2004 BBC2 showed an hour long film of Ross performing live from his season at The Garrick Theatre, London.
 An extended version of this show was released on dvd in October 2004.